aSetback/GoodEPGP/README.md

 Use:

-Shift + Left Click on an item in your loot box.
-This will create a raid warning asking for bids, and will open the bid screen
+Shift + Left Click on an item in your loot window.
+This will create a raid warning asking for bids, and will open the bid screen.

 Players can then message you + or - to bid on an item, and the bids will show up on the screen

 You can press the 'Assign' button to assign the loot.

-Hitting 'Yes' will award the loot, and will assign the GP cost to the player.
+Hitting 'Yes' on the confirmation box will award the loot, and will assign the GP cost to the player.